 The bulk of my birthday we had intended to spend at one of the thermal spars Budapest is famous for.
-There are so many to choose from, we spent a while debating between them before we decided to go with the most popular and the oldest, Szechenyi baths.
-We knew this also meant it was the most crowded and expensive but it was such an iconic part of the Budapest experience we decided to go for it.
-Although after our eventful morning we were running slightly behind schedule and from reading up on them we knew that in the height of summer there can be very long queues to get in.
+There are so many to choose from.
+We spent a while debating between them before we decided to go with the most popular and the oldest, Szechenyi baths.
+We knew this also meant it was the most crowded and expensive, but it was such an iconic part of the Budapest experience we decided to go for it.
+Although after our eventful morning we were running slightly behind schedule and from reading upon them, we knew that in the height of summer there can be very long queues to get in.

-Budapest really does have all of its transport covered if you can stand how rundown the metro is, everything is in easy reach.
-It was just a short metro ride away and we managed to make up some time.
-However, there was a fairly long queue and a one in one out policy in place.
+Budapest does have all of its transport covered if you can stand how rundown the metro is, everything is in easy reach.
+It was just a short metro ride away, and we managed to make up some time.
+However, there was a reasonably long queue and a one in one out policy in place.
 In total we queued for just over an hour, thankfully I have amazing friends who in my hangover birthday state allowed me to sit in the corner while they kept our place.
 Thanks, guys!
 I think the later on you go this would be more avoidable but obviously your then paying for less time.

-When we finally got in it was worth the wait, we set up our spot with towels to sunbathe and went to check out the pools.
+When we finally got in, it was worth the wait, we set up our spot with towels to sunbathe and went to check out the pools.

 There are a few proper swimming pools set up however you have to wear a swimming cap to go in.
 This caused a great deal of amusement watching frustrated lifeguards attempting to stop people going in.
 You can purchase lockers and swim caps downstairs although I would recommend bringing your own or getting one from somewhere cheaper.